current position

 DanielleWilde-BikeMap-web

-In Europe, I’ve done seven motorbike tours so far, on a G700GS: a Kolding-Weimar-Pottsdam loop in 2015; a Nordic-Baltic loop in 2016; the Alps, via Germany: 6 countries and 30 Alpine passes, in 2017; Scotland, the Pennines, the Lake District and the Yorkshire Dales (via Germany, the Netherlands and Belgium), in 2018; the Spanish Pyrenees and some Alpine passes in Switzerland, in 2019; the Harz Mountains, Luxumbourg and the Ardennes, Belgium, in Summer 2020; Luxumbourg and the Mosel Valley in Summer 2021:
+In Europe, I’ve done eigth motorbike tours so far, on a F700GS: a Kolding-Weimar-Pottsdam loop in 2015; a Nordic-Baltic loop in 2016; the Alps, via Germany: 6 countries and 30 Alpine passes, in 2017; Scotland, the Pennines, the Lake District and the Yorkshire Dales (via Germany, the Netherlands and Belgium), in 2018; the Spanish Pyrenees and some Alpine passes in Switzerland, in 2019; in 2020, we did the Harz Mountains, Luxumbourg and the Ardennes, Belgium, which led us to discover the joys of Luxemourg.
+We returned to Luxumbourg and the Mosel Valley in Summer 2021.
+In 2022, I had a broken foot, so my motorbike touring took a pause.
+Summer, 2023, we returned to Luxembourg again.
+For 2024, we are planning a trip to Wales